Document Header

 }

-Extensions are then placed in the '.../myAwesomeExtensions/Extensions' folder
+Doololly extensions are then placed in the '.../myAwesomeExtension/Extensions' folder.

 Skeleton/Framework

-There is a complete, functional skeleton of these examples in the 'Extras' folder of {eac}Doojigger that you can use to build your extensions by simply changing the namespace name, plugin name, extension name, and adding your own code.
+There is a complete, functional myAwesomeExtension skeleton with these examples in the Extras/Extensions folder of {eac}Doojigger that you can use to build your extensions by simply changing the namespace name, plugin name, extension name, and adding your own code.

 Screen Shots